-When Hammy gives RJ the Energy drink, saying, "I'm not supposed to have this", he sits down and starts to sip on a juice box.
-If you look closely, you can see enough letters to make out the name on the juice box as "Nearly Juice", possibly a joke on the FDA's "restriction" that you can only call something a "fruit juice" drink if it has at least 10% real juice.
+(At around 39 minutes) When Hammy gives R.J. the energy drink, saying, "I'm not supposed to have this", he sits down and starts to sip on a juice box.
+If you look closely, you can see enough letters to make out the name on the juice box as "Nearly Juice", possibly a joke on the FDA's "restriction" that you can only call something a "fruit juice" drink if it has at least ten percent real juice.

 The stackable potato chips branded Spuddies in the film is a spoof of Pringles chips.
 In an early trailer, the chip brand was known as Jingles and featured the Pringles logo with a court jester's cap on.

-A Wal-Mart cross-promotion ad was once aired in advance of the film's release, but was quickly pulled after authors Michael Fry and T. Lewis objected to it, citing Wal-Mart's anti-environmental activities.
+A Walmart cross-promotion ad was once aired in advance of the film's release, but was quickly pulled after authors Michael Fry and T. Lewis objected to it, citing Walmart's supposed "anti-environmental" activities.

-Pay close attention to the porcupine kids after Ozzie's melodramatic performance in the streets.
+(At around 38 minutes) Pay close attention to the porcupine kids, after Ozzie's melodramatic performance in the streets.
 As they declare "Props for the OzzMan!!", they're holding their hands in the "Horned Devil" gesture which is done by fans of heavy metal rocker Ozzy Osbourne.